 We are down to the top three croissants to eat in Paris.
 At the top of the list is one of the most popular croissants, the Pain au Chocolat.

 The pain au chocolat is a croissant stuffed with chocolate.
-Depending on the pâtisserie, the chocolate inside with either be a harder long stick of chocolate, or smaller melted pieces that ooze out.
+Depending on the pâtisserie, the chocolate inside with either be a harder long stick of chocolate or smaller melted pieces that ooze out.
+For me, the Maison Pichard had the best Pain au Chocolat in Paris, but it has closed down permanently.

 2. Cheese Croissant

 A personal favorite of mine is the perfect Croissant au Fromage.
-Fromage is French for cheese, and when you mix French cheese with a French pastry you really can’t go wrong.
+“Fromage” is French for cheese, and when you mix cheese with pastry you really can’t go wrong.

 This croissant is filled with cheese.
 And not just any cheese!
-Common cheese croissants are made with Brie, Camembert, Roquefort and Comte.
+French cheese, yo!
+Common cheese croissants are made with Brie, Camembert, Roquefort, and Comte.
 The most popular, however, are filled with Gruyere.

 Cheese croissants are a popular option for croissants to eat in Paris because they are warm, buttery, and savory.
 If sweets aren’t your thing, cheese croissants are the way to go.